Graph-to-Vision: Multi-graph Understanding and Reasoning using Vision-Language Models: Dataset

 We introduce a benchmark specifically designed to evaluate the multi-graph joint reasoning capabilities of Vision-Language Models (VLMs).
 As illustrated in Figure \ref{figure1,2} (a), the benchmark includes four types of graph images—flowcharts, knowledge graphs, mind maps, and route maps—which reflect common structures in real-world reasoning tasks.
 Each data sample in our benchmark consists of a set of interrelated graph images (e.g., graphs with shared themes, overlapping nodes, or logically connected content), a natural language instruction, and a ground-truth response.
 An example of such a sample is provided in Figure \ref{figure1,2} (b).

 To facilitate systematic evaluation, the image sets are organized into two categories: (1) Homogeneous-type groups, where all graphs belong to the same category, and (2) Heterogeneous-type groups, where graphs span different categories.
 Each instruction is crafted to require reasoning across multiple graphs in the set, thereby assessing a model’s ability to jointly interpret and integrate graph-structured information.
-All instruction-response pairs are initially generated by GPT-4o (\cite{openai2024gpt4o}), followed by rigorous human verification, filtering, and refinement to ensure quality, clarity, and consistency.
+All instruction-response pairs are initially generated by GPT-4o\footnote{The version we used is GPT-4o-1120.
+Prompts provided to GPT-4o can be found in the Appendix~\ref{appendix4}.} (\cite{openai2024gpt4o}), followed by rigorous human verification, filtering, and refinement to ensure quality, clarity, and consistency.

 The remainder of this section is organized as follows: Section \ref{section3.2} details the image collection process, including the selection and preprocessing of graph images across different types.
 Section \ref{section3.3} describes how these images are grouped into semantically or structurally related sets to support multi-graph reasoning.
 Section \ref{section3.4} presents our approach for generating instruction-response pairs using GPT-4o, tailored to promote cross-graph comprehension.
 Finally, Section \ref{section3.5} presents a comprehensive statistical analysis of the benchmark, highlighting key characteristics and insights relevant to model evaluation.
 The full data construction pipeline is illustrated in Figure \ref{figure3}.